farm-ng/amiga-dev-kit/website/docs/examples/file_converter/README.md

 1. **Python Programming**: This example is based in Python, making use of various foundational constructs like functions, conditional statements, and object-oriented techniques.

-2. **File Conversion and Visualization**: The primary goal of this example is to convert data from a log file into a visual format, either as a video or a series of images.Knowledge about the basics of multimedia formats, especially videos and images, is beneficial.
 :::

 > The [**File Converter example**](https://github.com/farm-ng/farm-ng-amiga/blob/main-v2/py/examples/file_converter/main.py)